carwack/Chakra-UI-Vue-Next-Vite-Test/README.md

 This is a test project with Chakra UI Vue Next and Vite.

-The Vue 3 + TS + VIte template is used for this. (more information below).
+The Vue 3 + TS + Vite template is used for this. (more information below).

 In this project, VSCode is setup to work with the Volar Extension.